 Thin-leaved Coneflower is an erect native biennial or short-lived perennial, growing to 5+ feet tall (but usually around 3 to 4 feet) on branching stems that are red in color in the upper sections and with whitish hair on the upper parts of the stems.
 The text here treats var. triloba, the variety native to Minnesota.

 The leaves are thin and rough on both sides, lanceolate to ovate in shape.
 Upper leaves have few teeth, are smaller and stalkless.
 Lower stem leaves can be up to 6 inches long and can be 3-lobed with coarse teeth and have long stalks.

 The floral array consists of branched clusters of one to several flower heads atop individual stems.

 Flower heads are 1 to 1-3/4 inches wide with a purplish-brown central disc, 1/3 to 1/2 inch wide that is domed, consisting of numerous fertile disc florets that have dark purplish corolla tubes with yellow green bases.
 The tubes have 5 triangular lobes at the tip.
 The single style is branched at the tip.
-Five stamens surround the style.
+Five stamens surround the style and both style and stamens are exserted from the corolla tube when the floret opens.
 Disc florets are surrounded by 6 to 12 (8 to 15) oblong to ovate, sterile yellow ray florets whose laminae are 8 to 17 mm long.
 Beneath and around the head are green floral bracts (phyllaries) arranged in 2 series.
 These have very fine hair.

 Seed: Fertile disc florets produce a dry 4-angled cypsela, somewhat crown shaped, 1.9–2.8 mm long, that does not have any fluffy pappus.
 Dispersion is by scattering from the dry seed head.
 Seeds need 30 days of cold stratification for germination.